OmarTemsah99/vidly/README.md

 # 🎥 Vidly

-Vidly is a video rental service simulation built using the MERN stack.
-It showcases full-stack development with user authentication, protected routes, and admin-level operations for managing genres, movies, and customers.
+Vidly is a video rental service simulation built using the node, express and mongo.
+It showcases backend development with user authentication, protected routes, and admin-level operations for managing genres, movies, and customers.

 ![Last Commit](https://img.shields.io/github/last-commit/OmarTemsah99/vidly)
 ![Stack](https://img.shields.io/badge/stack-MERN-blue)